brmmm3/scandir-rs/README.md

 ## Building and running tests for different Python versions

 To make it easier to build wheels for several different Python versions the script ``build_wheels.sh`` has been added.
-It creates wheels for Python versions 3.7, 3.8, 3.9, 3.10 and 3.11.0.
+It creates wheels for Python versions 3.7, 3.8, 3.9, 3.10 and 3.11.
 In addition it runs ``pytest`` after successfull creation of each wheel.

-To be able to run the script ``pyenv`` needs to be installed first including the following Python interpreter versions:

-3.7.15 3.8.15 3.9.15 3.10.8 3.11.0

 Instruction how to install ``pyenv`` can be found [here](https://github.com/pyenv/pyenv).